Horatio Nelson was a famous naval commander known for his forthright style who died at the moment of victory at the Battle of Trafalgar

 1787: He returned with his new bride to Burnham Thorpe, Norfolk.
 As he was not in command of a ship he was reduced to half pay.

 1793: In January within a few days of the execution of King Louis 16th of France he was given command of the 64 Gun ship Agamemnon.
-Set sail for the Mediterranean.
+He set sail for the Mediterranean.
 Assigned to the defence of the port of Toulon against the revolutionaries including Napoleon Bonaparte.
 Early efforts failed and he was dispatched to Naples to collect re-enforcements.
 Owed much success in this to Sir William Hamilton and his wife Emma who was in the Queen of Naples’s confidence.
 After the fall of Toulon the British commander Lord Hood moved his base to Corsica.
 Nelson was sent ashore to assist in the capture of Bastia and Calvi and was blinded in the right eye from splinters from some French shot.

 1794: Hood was replaced as commander by Admiral William Hotham and then Sir John Jervis who was an attacking commander more to Nelson’s liking.
-Quickly gained the confidence of Jervis.
+Nelson quickly gained the confidence of Jervis.
 The British were forced to retreat to Gibraltar and the Tagus.
 At the Battle of Cape St. Vincent Nelson held the two Spanish squadrons apart and boarded two Men O’ War.
 This action earned him a Knighthood.
 He was promoted to Rear Admiral by seniority.
 His first action in command of a major independent force was disastrous During his assault on Tenerife a grape shot shattered his right elbow and his arm had to be amputated back on board his flagship.

 1798: In the Spring Nelson was fit enough again to rejoin Jervis (who had now become the earl of St. Vincent) sailing in HMS Vanguard.
 He pursued the French fleet towards Egypt.
 He caught up with it in the harbour at Alexandria near the mouth of the river Nile.
 The battle raged all night and he all but annihilated the French squadron.
 He was awarded a Baronetcy for this action.
 He then made his way back to Naples for repairs where he was given a heroes welcome.
 Emma Hamilton stage-managed a huge 40th Birthday party for him with 1,800 guests He encouraged King Ferdinand of Naples to ally with Great Britain, Austria and Russia against the French and to try and recapture Rome.
 After early successes the French counter-attack drove him back to Naples, which then fell.
 Nelson helped evacuate the royal family to Sicily and at Palermo it became obvious that his infatuation with Emma Hamilton was undeniable.